Pinggy-io/pinggy_website/content/blog/scaling_across_multiple_regions.md

 <br>
 `a.pinggy.io --CNAME--> ap.a.pinggy.io`

+{{< figure src="../images/scaling_across_multiple_regions/end_to_end_flow.webp" alt="End-to-end flow of pinggy across multiple regions" >}}

 ## End-to-end flow

 The following end-to-end flow will help one to understand how the Pinggy *edge*, *core*, PowerDNS and Route 53 are working together to create the tunnels in this multi-region setup.

+1. A Pinggy *client*, which is some ssh client tries to connect to the nearest *edge*.
+This is done by resolving the domain name `a.pinggy.io`.
+2. This DNS query is handled by AWS Route 53, and resolves to the nearest *edge* server among USA: `us.a.pinggy.io`, Europe: `eu.a.pinggy.io`, and Asia: `ap.a.pinggy.io`.
+3. *client* requests the edge (say `ap.a.pinggy.io`) for a tunnel with a subdomain  `androidblog.a.pinggy.io`.
+4. The *edge* performs some API requests to the *core* to authenticate the client, validate the subdomain and to ensure that no tunnels with the same subdomain are active.
+5. Once the tunnel is authenticated and ready to be activated, a DNS record is created in the PowerDNS servers: `androidblog.a.pinggy.io -> ap.a.pinggy.io`.
+6. The tunnel becomes live.
+7. A visitor trying to access `androidblog.a.pinggy.io` resolves the domain name from our PowerDNS servers.
+PowerDNS responds with  `ap.a.pinggy.io`.
+8. The visitor to client tunnel thus works as follows: `visitor <-> edge (Asia) <-> client`.

+## Conclusion

+We are still in our early stages of scaling Pinggy.
+Our first priority is always reliability, followed by performance.
+Therefore we are focusing on improving the availability by having multiple instances and automatic failovers.
+Failovers for web applications is much simpler since it means routing HTTP requests to a different location.
+But if a pinggy *edge* stops, the tunnel disconnects.
+Transferring a live SSH tunnel to a different server is a challenging and open research question.
+We leave that for future.
+For now we are focusing on trying to make the edges as resilient as possible.